KiloVMike/Readiculous/README.md

 * Browse Books: Users can browse through a list of available books.
 * Purchase Books: Users can add books to their cart and complete the purchase.
 * Manage Favorites: Users can add books to their favorite list.
+* RAZORPAY: Razorpay is used to give users a smooth and secured payment gateway.
 * Order Status: Users can check the status of their orders.
+* Order Invoice: Users can download their invoices anytime they want from their order history section.

 ### Admin Features